GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 A software development analyst usually has one purpose at GeekHunter: to solve problems (mostly) using technology and to use their skills to help our collaborators and users in their daily routine.

-Thus, a software development analyst is usually assigned into a squad (with a well defined purpose) and is responsible for value delivery in ou product.
+Thus, a software development analyst is usually assigned into a squad (with a well defined purpose) and is responsible for value delivery in our product.

 It's not expected that a software development analyst will work "alone", but that can happen in extreme cases - so autonomy and self management are important skills.
 Usually, this person will be working in a squad with 2 ~ 3 other developers, data scientists, product designers, etc.